Sections of this article.

 First let’s look at what a microbrand is in general, then we’ll look at watch microbrand definitions.

-Microbrands (or similar concepts named differently) exist in many industries these days starting from about the turn of the century, including craft beers (below), independent jewelry makers, and makers of a wide range of bespoke items from suits to motorcycles.
+Microbrands (or similar concepts named differently) exist in many industries these days starting from about the turn of the century, including craft beers (below), independent jewellery makers, and makers of a wide range of bespoke items from suits to motorcycles.

 A microbrand, in general, is an independent company that manufactures small numbers of relatively higher quality products, offers unique designs at lower prices than bigger companies, sells directly to customers (using e-commerce), and has a more personal relationship with their customers and fans.